Op-Amp Gain Calculator

 Information

-The gain-bandwidth product (GBP) is a key parameter of operational amplifiers that remains constant for a given op-amp.
+The gain-bandwidth product (GBP) is a key parameter of voltage-feedback operational amplifiers that remains approximately constant for frequencies above the dominant pole.
 As you increase the closed-loop gain, the bandwidth decreases proportionally.

 Reverse Calculation